So, you’re single.

 You don’t care because you know that it takes two to have a healthy relationship and today you are happy being single.

-You don’t care because you are no damsel in distress.
+And, you don’t care because you are no damsel in distress.

 In short, you know you are awesome.